rafael-g-depaulo/vault-RPG/R20/Compiled/Errors.md

 - [[Conjure Animals]] Spell has tag "feral" but is missing it's group tag "wild" (or you can add "#no-wild")
 - [[Conjure Barrage]] Spell has tag "force" but is missing it's group tag "energy" (or you can add "#no-energy")
 - [[Dispel Magic]] Spell has tag "abjuration" but is missing it's group tag "thaumaturgy" (or you can add "#no-thaumaturgy")
+- [[Enemies Abound]] Spell has tag "ilusion" but is missing it's group tag "trickery" (or you can add "#no-trickery")
 - [[Fly]] Spell has tag "holy" but is missing it's group tag "sacred" (or you can add "#no-sacred")
 - [[Hunger of Hadar]] Spell has tag "curse" but is missing it's group tag "occult" (or you can add "#no-occult")
 - [[Hunger of Hadar]] Spell has tag "summon" but is missing it's group tag "wild" (or you can add "#no-wild")